timvaillancourt/docker-compose-mesos/README.md

 - docker *(docker-ce is recommended instead of default OS packages)*
 - docker-compose

+Additionally:
+- The system hostname must be resolvable by DNS or in /etc/hosts.
-You may need to whitelist the required ports *(mentioned below)* on your Docker host's firewall.
+- The required ports *(mentioned below)* must be open on your Docker host's firewall.

 This project has only been tested on CentOS 7.x with Docker Community Edition packages.
 Your results may vary!